AntoniiP/CorruptEncoder/README.md

 # CorruptEncoder
 Encode a string or a file and make it look like it was corrupted.

-Given a string key, it generates a deterministic array with Unicode characters ranging from 32 to 255.
+Given a string key, it generates a deterministic array with Unicode characters ranging from 32 to 255 to replace the characters on the input file (an array broken into new lines).
-This repository is still being worked on and this algorithm will change shortly.

 ```javascript
 const file = ['hi hello world']